Raz-JR/plant-care-system/README.md

-##### Full Stack developer - Coding challenge

-The following Coding challenge project must be completed and sent over prior to an onsite/remote technical interview at FIIX.

-###### General Instructions

-1. There is a 1-week deadline to submit a solution, however we ask you not to spend more than a couple of hours to provide a clean and working solution.
-2. You may leave things open for discussion during the onsite/remote technical interview.
-3. Feel free to get in touch with Hazel Chan if you have any questions.

 ###### Project Description

 The goal of the challenge is to build a Plant Care system that focuses on a watering schedule.